IgKniteDev/IgKnite/README.md

 ## Tech Stack

 The original idea for IgKnite has long been in the brainstorming sessions of a few developers.
 In fact, a bot wrapped with the [discord.py](https://github.com/Rapptz/discord.py) library was also put together to be hosted for the public.
-Following that very idea, IgKnite will be wrapped with the [disnake](https://github.com/DisnakeDev/disnake) library **(for now, until discord.py catches up)** and will have its future development done with the help of other Python libraries as well.
+Following that very idea, IgKnite is being wrapped with the [disnake](https://github.com/DisnakeDev/disnake) library **(for now, until discord.py catches up)** and will have its future development done with the help of other Python libraries as well.
 The noting will be done gradually with the development of the first release.

 <br><br>